HLR/DomiKnowS/examples/SpRL_new/README.md

-# Entity Mention Relation
+# Spatial Role Labeling

-This is an example of the Entity Mention Relation (EMR) problem.
+This is an example of the Spatial Role Labeling (SpRL) task.

 ## Problem description